-Wyston Hugh Auden was born in February of 1907, in York, England.
+Wystan Hugh Auden was born in February of 1907, in York, England.
 He was versed in all poetic techniques and forms and became known for working contemporary events and everyday speech into his verse.
-From a young age he studied poems by writers such as Emily Dickinson, William Blake and Gerald Manley Hopkins.
+From a young age, he studied poems by writers such as Emily Dickinson, William Blake, and Gerald Manley Hopkins.
 He also professed a strong dislike for the Romantic poets.
 Auden’s first volume of poems titled, Poems, was printed in 1928.

 In 1932, Auden publish his large work, The Orators.
-He also spent time working as a reviewer, lecturer and an essayist.
+He also spent time working as a reviewer, lecturer, and essayist.
 In 1973, after giving a reading of his poems in Vienna, Austria, Auden died.
-Throughout his life Auden published approximately 400 poems and 400 essays and reviews, that were all extremely wide ranging in topic and form.
+Throughout his life, Auden published approximately 400 poems and 400 essays and reviews, which were all extremely wide-ranging in topic and form.

 Today, Auden is remembered equally for his engagement with contemporary life and its most poignant troubles.
 As well as for the rich fantasy worlds he crafted which often resulted in vague, sometimes confusing poetic landscapes.

 Best W.H.
 Auden Poems